khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 Jade: Yeah.

-York student helper: I was gonna say, how are you going to use these skills in the future?
+Meg (York student): I was gonna say, how are you going to use these skills in the future?
 Have you got any plans, anything particularly you want to record?

 Jade: Hmm..